bashtag/qr-tag-project/README.md

 ## 🤝Collaborators
 [@aliasimcoskun](https://github.com/aliasimcoskun):
 - Owner of the project idea.
+(Just QR Tag part.
+Not the 3d or other location features)
-- Mobile Application by using Kotlin (.xml files for frontend).
+- Front-End redesign part of Mobile Application by using Kotlin (only .xml files for frontend).
-- Contribution to Game Logic (C++).
 - Editing project video.
 - Creating all required reports of the project.
 - Creating simple website for demo.